 Other complications like haematoma or any other post-operative numbness could be felt which is also controllable.

 So to avoid any such complexities proper history of the case should be done and all the investigations including radiographs, CBCT scan and diagnostic models should be done properly.

 Zygomatic Implants – Only a Specialists Job

-Zygomatic implants are a highly specialized treatment and is done under general anaesthesia under specialist supervision.
+Zygomatic implants are a highly specialized treatment and is done under general anaesthesia, nowadays done under concious sedation and Local anesthesia also under specialist supervision.
 This treatments are done only by dental implant specialists or by oral and maxillofacial surgeons.

 The below powerpoint is to explain the procedure and a case study of a patient who came to India from France to get the Zygomatic implants.
 We did this procedure at The Dental Specialists under local anesthesia.
 It is a complete graftless solution and did the implants in and loaded it in just 7 days.
 She went back to her home town in just 7 days.